zoetzikra/overconfidence_in_EENNs/blogpost.md

 A comparison between the standard predictive distribution $p\_\ell(y|x^*,D)$ and our computational uncertainty-aware distribution $p\_\ell(y_L|x^\*,D)$ reveals an important property: while the predictive mean remains unchanged, the variance increases by $\lambda\_\ell^2$.
 This additional variance term directly quantifies our uncertainty arising from limited computational resources - specifically, from evaluating only $\ell$ layers instead of the full $L$ layers of the network.

+An extension to this framework presenting a more realistic implementation for applications is presented in Appendix A.

 # 4. Methodology